 As temperatures start to cool, the lawn starts to change how it utilizes the nutrients it receives.
 While the grass is actively growing, the lawn will push all of its nutrients to the blade of the grass.
 This is why your grass looks so green.
 However, as the lawn slows down in growth, the root system starts to store nutrients.
 This is extremely important!
 The lawn needs even more food to prepare itself for the upcoming winter.
 The lawn will use this stored food to sustain itself through the winter months and builds up the root system by helping it “harden” the plant.

 In Indiana, we could have fairly warm periods during the winter months.
 This causes the lawn to try to come out of dormancy.
 If your lawn is not properly winterized, this can be problematic.
 The lawn will start to use its stored nutrients for top-growth instead of maintaining the root system.
 Indiana can have warmer weather until mid to late December.
 It is beneficial to fertilize the lawn one last time in late November to mid-December.
 When the temperatures stay warmer later in the fall, the lawn will actively use some of the nutrients instead of storing them for winter.
 This will help restore any used nutrients to ensure that the lawn has what it needs to sustain itself through the winter months.

 Benefits of Fertilization

-The most important benefit of applying fertilizer to your lawn is that this will reduce the amount of herbicide need and weeds that will grow.
+The most important benefit of applying fertilizer to your lawn is reducing the amount of herbicide needed and weeds that will grow.
 Check out Cale Bigelow, Professor of Agronomy in Purdue University’s Turf Science Program, for a healthy lawn with denser turf and greener color.

 Leave It To The Pros